Slave raiding: Spanish in Chile

+Southeast Asia

+Slavery in Southeast Asia reached its peak in the late 18th and early 19th centuries, when fleets of lanong and garay warships of the Iranun and Banguingui people started engaging in piracy and coastal raids for slave and plunder throughout Southeast Asia from their territories within the Sultanate of Sulu and Maguindanao.
+It is estimated that from 1770 to 1870, 200,000 to 300,000 people were enslaved by Iranun and Banguingui slavers.

+North America

+The Haida and Tlingit peoples who lived along the southeastern Alaskan coast were traditionally known as fierce warriors and slave-traders, raiding as far as California.

+From the early 18th century to the 1870s, the Comanche were the dominant tribe of the Southern Plains.
+As American settlers encroached on their territory, the Comanche waged war on the settlers and raided their settlements, as well as those of neighboring Native American tribes.
+They took with them captives from other tribes during warfare, using them as slaves, selling them to the Spanish and (later) to Mexican settlers, or adopting them into their tribe.

 South African Republic and the Boer Republics

 The practice of slavery and slave raiding also took place along the borders of the South African Republic by the Boers up until at least 1870.
-West Transvaal Boers procured women and children as slaves and used them as domestic servants and plantation workers.
+West Transvaal Boers and others procured women and children as slaves and used them as domestic servants and plantation workers.
 Boer slave raids in the South African Republic were regular and the number captured totaled in the thousands.
 This is despite the prohibition of slavery north of the Vaal River under the 1852 Sand River Convention.